 It all started with a similitude of something extremely important to come: a mysterious work of sacrifice that God Himself would someday perform in the world.
-Abraham received a command from the Holy Creator unlike any other written in the Scriptures, and his faith with obedience- even while devastated and lacking all comprehension of his Lord’s transcendent purpose- set the highest standard of obedience for all who would follow in his steps and learn to trust in God.
+Abraham received a command from the Holy Creator unlike any other written in the Scriptures, and his faith and obedience- even while devastated and lacking comprehension of his Lord’s transcendent purpose- set the highest standard of devotion to God for all who would follow in his steps and learn to trust in the universal King.

 Abraham’s heart must have skipped a beat at such an evil demand from his loving and just God- the same Elohim whom had repeatedly given him favor over the years with promises of eternal blessings through his lineage.
 Yet, as Abraham learned, and we shall see, God has purposes to perform that are oftentimes outside of our immediate comprehension.
-Evil was not the intention except to confess the evil that God would allow to come upon His own beloved Son, Yeshua HaMashiach, for the salvation of those who are called and believe.
+Evil was not the intention except to confess the evil that God would allow to come upon His own beloved Son, Yeshua haMashiach, for the salvation of those who are called and believe.
 Abraham sacrificing his only son on Mt.
 Moriah, or at least going through the motions of it, was a sign.
 Mt.
-Moriah was a hill of Jerusalem where King Solomon built the Temple of God for sacrifices, and the story of Isaac foreshadows Christ’s sacrifice at the same location approximately two millenniums later.
+Moriah is the hill of Jerusalem where King Solomon built the Temple of God for sacrifices; the story of Isaac foreshadows Christ’s sacrifice at the same location approximately two millenniums later.

 So the child [promised son, Isaac] grew and was weaned.
 And Abraham made a great feast on the same day that Isaac was weaned.
 And Sarah saw the son of Hagar the Egyptian, who she had borne to Abraham, scoffing [laughing, mocking, ridiculing].
 Therefore she said to Abraham, “Cast out this bondwoman and her son; for the son of this bondwoman shall not be heir with my son, namely with Isaac.”
 (Gen. 21:8-10) NKJV; intrpl. mine

-Indeed, Ishmael should never have been born, but he came via a lapse in faith on Sarah’s part- thinking God would not bless her in her old age with a child.
-Likewise, many people find it cruel for Bible-believers to demand that Muslims be cast out of Christian nations.
-They were invited in by several progressive leaders to compensate for the low birth rates in Western nations.
+Indeed, Ishmael should never have been born, from a biblical perspective, but he came via a lapse in faith on Sarah’s part- her thinking that God would not bless her with a child in her old age.
+Likewise, many people find it cruel for Bible-believers to demand that unruly Muslims be cast out of Christian nations.
+They were invited in by progressive leaders to compensate for the low birth rates in Western nations.
 Nevertheless, their vision in also shortsighted, and they bring mockery on Christ and terrorism to their own national families.
-They have no faith in God, and so they’ve sought to socially engineer an alternative to ensure economic growth for their nation houses.
+They have no faith in God, and so they’ve sought to socially engineer an alternative to ensure a larger workforce, to increase economic growth for their national houses.

-After this, and God miraculously providing water for the unruly boy Ishmael (Gen. 21:19), Scripture informs us that he matured into a man and prospered in the land of Paran, and the Text immediately proceeds to inform us of an argument between Abraham and the Philistine Abimelech, involving the captain of Abimelech’s army, Phichol.
-Abraham and the Philistines (from which we have the name “Palestinians”) had sought to dwell peacefully together, yet some of Abimelech’s servants violently seized a crucial piece of land with a watering well belonging to Abraham, unbeknownst to their master.
+After this, and God miraculously providing water for Ishmael (Gen. 21:19), Scripture informs us that he matured into a man and prospered in the land of Paran.
+Then, the Text immediately proceeds to inform us of an argument between Abraham and the Philistine Abimelech involving the captain of Abimelech’s army, Phichol.
+Abraham and the Philistines (from which we have the name “Palestinians”) had sought to dwell peacefully together, yet some of Abimelech’s servants violently seized a crucial piece of property with a watering well that belonged to Abraham, unbeknownst to their master.
 Responding to this act of treachery, Abraham confronted Abimelech, and Abimelech pleaded his innocence via absence of knowledge and consent.

 Know ye therefore that they which are of faith, the same are the children of Abraham…For ye are all the children of God by faith in Christ Jesus [Yeshua HaMashiach].
 For as many of you as have been baptized into Christ [His sacrifice] have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then ye are Abraham’s seed, and heirs to the promise.
 (Gal.
 3:7, 26-29) KJV; intrpl. mine